Who We Are

 During the Spring of 2013, ABVI created an Advancement Committee comprised of motivated and talented young adults.
 The group was formed to help promote and raise awareness of the Association and its programs, to help recruit volunteers, to fundraise and to educate a younger generation about the Association and Charleston’s Tri-County community of blind and visually impaired individuals.

-Ellen Hassell, Secretary, Business Development Officer, Synovus Trust Company
+Ellen Hassell, Vice Chair, Relationship Manager II, Synovus Trust Company

 Ellen Hassell grew up in Charleston, SC and attended Ashley Hall School.
 After receiving a Bachelor of Science degree in Marketing at Clemson University, she returned home to Charleston where she began her banking career at Wells Fargo.
 She currently works for Synovus Trust Company as a New Business Development Officer.
 Ellen enjoys giving back to the Charleston community through her involvement with ABVI!